Mental Health Facilities Hamilton County, TN

 Helen Ross Mcnabb Center Adult Services

-Helen Ross Mcnabb Center Adult Services is a mental health clinic in Hamilton County, Tennessee, located at 601 Cumberland Street, 37404 zip code.
-Helen Ross Mcnabb Center Adult Services offers outpatient treatment.
-Helen Ross Mcnabb Center Adult Services provides cognitive behavioral therapy, individual psychotherapy and dialectical behavior therapy to adults, seniors 65 or older and young adults.
-Helen Ross Mcnabb Center Adult Services also supports people with serious mental illness, people requiring dual diagnosis treatment and people with trauma.
-Some other services provided by Helen Ross Mcnabb Center Adult Services include case management, suicide prevention services and family psychoeducation.
+Helen Ross Mcnabb Center Adult Services is a mental health clinic in Hamilton County, TN, located at 601 Cumberland Street, 37404 zip code.
+Helen Ross Mcnabb Center Adult Services provides outpatient treatment.
+Helen Ross Mcnabb Center Adult Services offers psychotropic medication, behavior modification and dialectical behavior therapy to adults, young adults and seniors 65 or older.
+Helen Ross Mcnabb Center Adult Services also supports people with trauma, people with serious mental illness and people requiring dual diagnosis treatment.
+More services at Helen Ross Mcnabb Center Adult Services include family psychoeducation, court-ordered outpatient treatment and suicide prevention services.

 Learn More